Computing platform: Components

-Some architectures have multiple layers, with each layer acting as a platform to the one above it.
+Some architectures have multiple layers, with each layer acting as a platform for the one above it.
 In general, a component only has to be adapted to the layer immediately beneath it.
-For instance, a Java program has to be written to use the Java virtual machine (JVM) and associated libraries as a platform but does not have to be adapted to run for the Windows, Linux or Macintosh OS platforms.
+For instance, a Java program has to be written to use the Java virtual machine (JVM) and associated libraries as a platform but does not have to be adapted to run on the Windows, Linux or Macintosh OS platforms.
 However, the JVM, the layer beneath the application, does have to be built separately for each OS.